markozeman/SSE/README.md

 ### _Instructions for establishing working directory_
-Opiši direktorijsko strukturo.
-Testiraj v drugi mapi od začetka.

-1. Create empty folder and name it _TestSSE_.
+1. Create empty folder and name it for example _TestSSE_.

 2. Inside this directory create five more folders and name them _Data_, _Private_, _Server_, _SSE_, _User_.